-One contract will be awarded to the responsive and responsible bidder offering the lowest total price(s) to provide all the tasks described in this bid document for Year One (1).
-Any contract resulting for this Invitation to Bid shall have Two (2) One-year options to renew at the sole discretion of the awarding authority.
-The total price(s) and hourly rates must remain firm throughout the contract term.
-The number of hours indicated in the price proposal are estimates and are subject to change.
+One contract will be awarded to the responsive and responsible bidder offering the lowest total price(s) to provide all the tasks described in this bid document.
+Bidder shall provide pricing for all items listed below.
+The total price(s) must remain firm throughout the contract term.
+The total price(s) shall include all labor, materials, and expenses.